YanikaD/FlameGuardDispatch/README.md

 ![FlameGuard (1)](https://github.com/YanikaD/FlameGuardDispatch/assets/72496335/0c303262-64a9-4f33-838e-a5e5d66e9501)

 # Introduction
-Our innovation aims to
+Our innovation aims to:

-1.Facilitate fire departments and local people in California to investigate the route and estimate the distance from fire stations to fire locations.
+1. Facilitate fire departments and local people in California to investigate the route and estimate the distance from fire stations to fire locations.

 2. Plan and transfer victims to hospitals nearby.

 3. Analyze the severity of fire events such as hotspot locations and then visualize them in Dashboard.

 ![FlameGuard](https://github.com/YanikaD/FlameGuardDispatch/assets/72496335/85573888-ddcc-4cad-b8a9-c76bac9f00d2)

 ## Study area